Galactic Goats Sets Launch Date, Making Hodling Feel Like Herding In Crypto

+(MENAFN- GlobeNewsWire - Nasdaq) Galactic Goats blends interstellar humor with a community-first approach to redefine meme coins.

-(MENAFN- Zex PR Wire) Hannover, Germany, 30th January 2025, ZEX PR WIRE , Galactic Goats and its team are happy to announce the presale and launch dates of this new project.
+Hannover, Germany , Jan.
+30, 2025 (GLOBE NEWSWIRE) -- Galactic Goats and its team are happy to announce the presale and launch dates of this new project.
 As a new meme coin adventure, these developers are creating an engaging ecosystem for all crypto fans.
 The presale begins on February 7, 2025, and the official launch on Uniswap follows on February 14, 2025.

 A New Standard for Meme Coins